GadgetAngel/Other_Printer_Mods/All_Printers/Quickdraw_-_Magnetic_Microswitch_Z_Probe/README.md

 It is recommended to run Klipper (https://github.com/KevinOConnor/klipper).
 As of today theres already a macro available in the folders.
 We are working on an integrated klipper module.

 ## General installation instructions

+Papejelly has made a video that can be found here: https://youtu.be/PIuCA7_hurs

 To assemble the magprobe push in the 2 6x3mm magnets against the pin of the switch.
 (Use the Omron D2F-5 or D2F 5L with lever removed.
 No substitutes)

 At the carriage side make 2 stacks of alternating polarity (it helps undocking).
 Crimp a male SM2.54 connector onto a cable and slide it against the magnets flush.